ramatjob/RaphaTestAutomationTask/README.md

    ```
    Epic Desciption: In rapha portal, Test the payment method functionality, by accessing the portal as a Guest and add an item to basket and proceed through checkout
-   Feature file: Tested this epic in @TestCase2 in the NewCarSearch.feature file
+   Feature file: Tested this epic in @TestCase2 in the RaphaTest.feature file
    ```